-Monitor an Azure Container Service DC/OS cluster with Operations Management Suite
+Monitor an Azure Container Service DC/OS cluster with Log Analytics

-Microsoft Operations Management Suite (OMS) is Microsoft's cloud-based IT management solution that helps you manage and protect your on-premises and cloud infrastructure.
-Container Solution is a solution in OMS Log Analytics, which helps you view the container inventory, performance, and logs in a single location.
+Log Analytics is Microsoft's cloud-based IT management solution that helps you manage and protect your on-premises and cloud infrastructure.
+Container Solution is a solution in Log Analytics, which helps you view the container inventory, performance, and logs in a single location.
 You can audit, troubleshoot containers by viewing the logs in centralized location, and find noisy consuming excess container on a host.

 For more information about Container Solution, please refer to the Container Solution Log Analytics.